The full schedule for the meeting is as follows:

 The exhibition will be followed at 20:00 by a public lecture that forms part of the Royal Irish Academy (RIA) Discourse Lecture series (https://www.ria.ie/public-engagement/royal-irish-academy-discourse-series).
 The discourses are the oldest and most renowned series of talks in Ireland, with the first discourse presented in 1786.
 The RIA discourses were traditionally occasions reserved for the most distinguished academics to first present and discuss new work in public, and today aim to bring thought leaders to the Academy to discuss important contemporary issues.
 Historical discourses of note include those by Robert Mallet on his pioneering work on earthquakes, and by Sir William Rowan Hamilton on quaternion algebra.
 Recent speakers include various Nobel Laureates, former president of Ireland Mary McAleese and former Secretary General of the European Commission Catherine Day.

 The July lecture represents the first time that the discourses will be associated with a major scientific meeting.
-The discourse lecture will be delivered by Prof. Larisa de Santis from Vanderbilt University, USA, who will speak on the themes biodiversity and environmental change; the title of her lecture will be announced soon.
+The discourse lecture will be delivered by Prof. Larisa de Santis from Vanderbilt University, USA, who will speak on the themes biodiversity and environmental change; an abstract is available on the page Public Engagement.

 Tuesday 19th July: Early-career researcher event - Career Links workshop